-Plenty of similar stories and observations have been made of other animals that seem to get "high" from naturally occurring drugs or fermented fruits.
-Cats are attracted to the valerian plant and to catnip, which seems to give them extreme pleasure.
-In parts of Africa, the marula fruit ripens, and animalsâ€”from monkeys to elephantsâ€”are attracted to the overripe and fermenting fruits that make them act "funny."
-Birds have been seen sitting on smoking tree trunks after bush fires and seem to be intoxicatedâ€”they get dizzy and fall off of the smoldering trunk only to get up and do it over and over.
+- Birds have been seen sitting on smoking tree trunks after bush fires and seem to be intoxicated—they get dizzy and fall off of the smoldering trunk only to get up and do it over and over.

 We have evolved a brain that allows us to see, hear, taste, move, think, etc., and also to repeat things that feel good.
 That happens because a part of our brain sends out feel-good signals when we do something we enjoy, like eating good food, playing a video game, kicking a goal in soccer, listening to our favorite music, or going upside-down on a roller coaster.
-The system that says to us: "hey, that was good, do it again!" is called the "reward system".
+The system that says to us, "Hey, that was good, do it again!" is called the "reward system."

 This very effective stimulation of the reward system is why many people can become addicted to drugs, since feeling good is what drives much of our behavior.
 Drugs, in a sense, trick the system that has evolved for helping us in our world and instead can turn our world upside down.